RHODE ISLAND SPCA

 What do I do if I can no longer keep my pet?

 Unfortunately, you are not alone and because of that there is often a wait list for pet surrenders.
-If you need to surrender your pet, you must call the shelter first.
+If you need to surrender your pet, please call the shelter first.
 We will ask you to complete a surrender form and when space is available we will contact you to come in with your pet.
+If your surrender request is due to an emergency or hardship situation, inquire about our hardship boarding program.

 Why do you charge an adoption fee?

 It costs a great deal of money to shelter, feed and take care of the animals.
-Some of them require veterinary care before they can be adopted.
+All of our animals are seen by a veterinarian when they come to us and many of them require veterinary care and/or socialization before they can be adopted.
 Our adoption fee includes an exam, microchip, spaying or neutering, vaccinations, deworming, flea and tick preventatives, and any necessary medications.
-Overall, we estimate our fees cover only about 25% of the combined cost of these medical expenses and the care of the animal while it’s waiting for its new family.
+On average, our adoption fees cover less than 25% of the combined cost of the medical expenses and care that we incur caring for animals that are awaiting placement.